CAADE/C3/docs/UseCases/ManagePolicies/Scenario-CheckPolicy.rst

 Scenario Check Policy
 =====================

-The :ref:`Actor-OperationsManager` checks the policy and the effects on the policy on the cloud, resources, users, services, stacks and work requests.
+The :ref:`Actor-Operations-Manager` checks the policy and the effects on the policy on the cloud, resources, users, services, stacks and work requests.

 .. image:: CheckPolicy.png